 My folks laugh about the fact that I have always been a curious, tiny sponge

-Trained as a fine artist and all around creative, I also devoured information and channeled it into creation.
-I remember a moment when my dad, seeking a moment of quiet from me (lol), tossed me an "HTML for Beginners" book.
+Trained as a fine artist, all around creative and an admitted bookworm, I tended to devour information and channel it into creation.
+I remember a moment when my dad, seeking a moment of quiet from me, tossed me an "HTML for Beginners" book.
 Little did he know what he ignited.
-At 10, I designed my first website—complete with an animated GIF—along with a business plan to sell my artwork (I had a logo, business cards, a pricing structure, projections, all of it).
-Even walked around with my little portfolio 😎.
+At 10, I designed my first website—complete with an animated GIF—along with a business plan to sell my artwork (I had a logo, business cards, flyers, a pricing structure, projections, all of it…even little giveaways!).
+I walked around everywhere with my portfolio 😎.

-I attended the University of Michigan on a full-tuition academic scholarship, graduating with a degree in Public Communication and Culture Studies, and Marketing.
+Fast forward, I attended the University of Michigan on a full-tuition academic scholarship, graduating with a degree in Public Communication and Culture Studies, and Marketing.
 Later, I was nominated for and completed studies at Harvard Business School’s Social Enterprise Program.
-Still a lifelong artist at core, my career has taken me into marketing, sociology, and technology teams utilizing strategic creative and design practice.
-I have gained lateral industry experience in designing, curating, leading and consulting in prolific global companies and studios, including Meta, Amazon, IDEO and FCA.
+Still a lifelong artist at core, my career has taken me into marketing, research and technology teams utilizing informed, strategic creative and design practice.
+I have gained lateral industry experience in designing, curating, leading and consulting in global companies and studios, including Meta, Amazon, IDEO and FCA.

 Consciously Creating